Aswini Bajaj Classes Logo

 • CFA: Focus on markets and investments, aligning with research, asset management, and investment banking.

-• CPA: Focused on accounting/financial reporting/audit-heavy (particularly US Generally Accepted Accounting Principles (GAAP) / The Sarbanes-Oxley Act (SOX) environments.
+• CPA: Focused on accounting/financial reporting/audit-heavy (particularly US GAAP/SOX environments).
 In India, CPA aligns with Big 4, GCCs, and US-focused controllerships.

 • The average range is often cited as approximately ₹8 LPA, scaling to ₹15–20 LPA for mid-level and higher roles in front-office teams, with senior roles having wider dispersion due to bonuses and LTIs.